Position-space sampling for local multiquark operators in lattice QCD using distillation and the importance of tetraquark operators for $T_{cc}(3875)^+$: Conclusion

 We investigated the variance of this estimator as a function of the point separation in the sparse grids.
 We did this for single-meson and -baryon operators but also for local tetraquark operators relevant for the $T_{cc}$ tetraquark.
 For these operators, we can use a large point separation while still getting a statistical error that is dominated by the Monte Carlo error.
 This makes local multiquark operators affordable in large physical volumes.

-For the $T_{cc}$, we analyzed the importance of local tetraquark operators for the finite-volume spectrum.
-To that end, we investigated the convergence of the energy levels upon enlarging a basis consisting of purely bilocal operators and one that also includes local operators.
+For the $T_{cc}$, we analyzed the importance of local tetraquark operators for computing the finite-volume spectrum.
+To that end, we investigated the convergence of the energy-level estimates upon enlarging a basis consisting of purely bilocal operators and one that also includes local operators.
 We find qualitative agreement between the spectra obtained from the two bases.
-However, we observe a fast convergence when using the mixed basis, whereas with the bilocal basis, the energies converge more slowly.
-Depending on the gauge ensemble, several energy levels shift significantly upon inclusion of local operators.
+However, we observe a fast convergence when using the mixed basis, whereas with the bilocal basis, the energy estimates converge more slowly.
+Depending on the gauge ensemble, the estimates of several energy levels shift significantly upon inclusion of local operators.
 Finally, we performed a single-channel $s$-wave Lüscher analysis for the spectra from the bilocal and the full operator basis to compare the resulting $DD^*$ phase shifts.

 We conclude that not including local tetraquark operators in an analysis of the $T_{cc}$ can lead to significant systematic errors.
 Future work will extend this analysis also to the moving frame and will include multiple physical volumes and lattice spacings.